Alonso-del-Arte/algebraic-integer-calculator/Basics.md

 $n$.
 For example, the numbers of $\mathbb Z$ are also included in all other rings of algebraic integers.

-## Arithmetic on positive, negative integers
+## Arithmetic on positive, negative numbers

 Obviously a positive number times a positive number is also a positive number.
 And a positive number times a negative number is a negative number.
 From this it follows that a negative number times a negative number is a positive number, but this is a conceptual hurdle to lots of people and requires a bit of explanation.

-(FINISH WRITING)
+Multiplication is repeated addition.
+For example, 5 &times; 7 = 35, which we can verify as 0 + 5 + 5 + 5 + 5 + 5 + 5 + 5 and 0 + 7 + 7 + 7 + 7 + 7.

+Likewise, both &minus;5 &times; 7 and &minus;7 &times; 5 equal &minus;35.
+We can
+verify that as, for example, 0 &minus; 5 &minus; 5 &minus; 5 &minus; 5 &minus; 5
+&minus; 5 &minus; 5.
+But if both multiplicands are negative, this goes in the other direction, to positive numbers.

+I felt it necessary to go over these basic facts because they are consequential for many rings of algebraic integers.

 ## Real, imaginary and complex numbers